UBC-MOAD/docs/ariane.rst

 :file:`namelist`
 ----------------

 The :file:`namelist` file specifies a variety of the run settings.
-The general Ariane parameters can be specified within ``Ariane``; the main ones that you are likely to change are:
+The general Ariane parameters can be specified within ``ARIANE``; the main ones that you are likely to change are:

 +----------------------------------------+-------------------------------------------------------+
 |    Parameter                           |              Description                              |